 It is way too easy to get swept up in the everyday tasks of caregiving for an older adult you adore.
 There is so much to be done, and often it’s just easier and a lot more efficient to do it all yourself, letting a loved one relax.
 After all, our elders have taken care of things for a lifetime; haven’t they earned a break?

 The truth, however, is that aging with dignity and retaining independence during our later years is incredibly important to our wellbeing, and contributes to a feeling of meaning and purpose in life.
 Even though ensuring safety is paramount, there are ways to empower a loved one in your care to remain in control as much as possible.
-Learn tips from our senior care experts, providing eldercare services in Syracuse, NY and the surrounding area:
+Learn tips from At Home Independent Living, the leading provider of senior independent living in Syracuse and the surrounding areas:

 - Work together on daily chores.
 While standing at the kitchen sink and scouring pots and pans may be difficult or unsafe for an older adult, maybe she or he can sit at the table and dry them.
 The senior may not be able to bake a meal from beginning to end, but can mix ingredients while you reminisce about recipes made over the years.
 It could take a little planning, even so it’s worthwhile to determine approaches to alter tasks to include the older adult’s help whenever possible.